Endoscopy for laryngeal cancer

-Endoscopy is a test that an ear, nose and throat (ENT) specialist uses to look at the back of your throat.
+Endoscopy is a test that an ear, nose and throat (ENT) specialist uses to look at the:

 An endoscope is a long, flexible tube.
 It has a camera and light at one end, and an eyepiece at the other.
 Your doctor uses it to see the inside of your nose and throat very clearly.

 This usually takes place while you are sedated.
 Your doctor might also call it an examination under anaesthesia (EUA).
 During this procedure, they may take a biopsy of any abnormal areas.

 Preparing for an endoscopy